TeamCity Data Directory

 Direct configuration files modifications

 The files in the config directory can be edited manually.
 They can even be edited without stopping the server.
 TeamCity monitors these files for changes and rereads them automatically when modifications are detected.
 Bear in mind that it is easy to break the physical or logical structure of these files, so edit them with extreme caution.
-Always back up your data before making any changes.
+Always TeamCity Data Backup your data before making any changes.